JGMelon22/mikroorm-nest-demo-v1-/README.md

 # MikroORM Users API
-A simple web API made with NestJS to understand and document how to work with MikroORM..
+A simple web API made with NestJS to understand and document how to work with MikroORM.
 ### 🧰 Tech Stack

 <div style="display: flex; gap: 10px;">